 Children were healthy, free-living subjects recruited via their pediatrician's offices in the suburbs of north Philadelphia.

-Prospective cohort.
+Prospective cohort study.
 Upon enrollment, children were assigned randomly to one of four study groups.

 Dietary Intake/Dietary Assessment Methodology